How much does life insurance cost in Canada? Updated 2022

 You’ll be asked about the medical history of your immediate family when applying for life insurance coverage.
 Despite your current health, any critical illnesses or related deaths in your family history will affect your life insurance rate.

 Driving history, extreme sports, and adventurous extracurricular activities

 Regardless of your health status, if you have a poor driving record (tickets, accidents, drunk driving charges) or you regularly engage in dangerous activities like sky-diving, race car driving, or mountain climbing, insurers are going to raise your life insurance rate or suggest some coverage exclusions or in extreme cases deny your coverage altogether.

 Some insurers are even looking into using credit scores to assess risk.

 Just as extreme sports enthusiasts make insurers nervous, so do those who work dangerous jobs.
 Occupational risks influence the cost of life insurance.
-Firefighters, police officers, pilots, Alaskan crab fisherman, and MMA fighters all face higher costs for life insurance (or may not even qualify for life insurance) because of the risk found in their occupation.
+Firefighters, police officers, pilots, Alaskan crab fishermen, and MMA fighters all face a higher life insurance rate (or may not even qualify for life insurance) because of the risk found in their occupation.

 Do you have a well-stamped passport?
 What you gain in worldliness may end up costing you on your insurance premiums.
 If you regularly travel for extended periods to high-risk nations, you may also elevate your life insurance cost (or altogether denied coverage).